The world needs men.

-I've produced projects that have shared the gospel with thousands upon thousands of men across North America.
-I've traveled the nation speaking to scores of men in conference settings - men who would never come to the average Sunday morning meeting.
+I've been allowed to direct and produce projects that have shared the gospel with thousands upon thousands of men across North America.
+I've been given the honor to travel the nation speaking to scores of men in conference settings - men who would never come to the average Sunday morning meeting.

 I've seen the bank account low, and I've seen it full.
 I've looked through the camera lens filming hunts for mission projects in the Arctic Circle and thought, "I can't believe I'm getting paid to do this in the name of Jesus."

-I've experienced incredible successes, and I've been confounded over mistakes and failures and rejection at times.
+I've experienced incredible successes, and I've been confounded over mistakes and failures and even rejection at times.